 Contrary to popular belief, getting a charge-off doesn’t mean that you aren’t still responsible for the money that you owe.
 It just means that the debt is deemed unlikely to collect.
 Your debt is still going to be owed until it’s paid, settled, or discharged in a company proceeding.
 Your debt might have been sold to a third-party debt collector after your debt was charged-off.
 That just means that you’re going to have to get in contact with someone new in order to deal with your debt.

 If they haven’t sold your debt to a collection agency yet, then try to get in contact with the original lender.
 Talk with them about your options which may include introducing a payment plan, paying off the debt in full, or settling it for a lower amount.
 If they have sold it to a collections agency, be sure to ask for proof beforehand that they have ownership of your debt.
 Once you have that proof, get in contact with them as soon as possible in order to figure out the best path towards paying off this debt.
 Sometimes, new creditors won’t lend you out any new credit until you take care of all of your debts that are past due.
 If you’re planning on acquiring any new debt (home, auto, etc.) then it’s very important that you take care of this debt as soon as possible.
 Don’t let a charge-off debt take control of your life any more than it already has.

 If you have a charge-off on your credit report, it’s not the end of the world.
 You absolutely should work towards getting that debt paid off and possibly even getting the charge-off taken off of your credit report.
-But, if you’ve done all you can do, then practice positive credit management (paying your debts on time, monitoring new credit lines, etc.) in the meantime in order to build back your credit score and get your credit fix.
+But, if you’ve done all you can do, then practice positive credit management (paying your debts on time, monitoring new credit lines, etc.) in the meantime in order to build back your credit score.
 The effect that the charge-off has on your credit report will wane in time.
 In turn, be sure to use your credit responsibly and your credit score will be stronger before you know it.